yuhengm/simon-game/README.md

 # simon-game

-This project uses html, css, and javascript to create the famous game called [Simon](<https://en.wikipedia.org/wiki/Simon_(game)>). _jQuery_ framework is used in the process of creation.
+This project uses html, css, and javascript to create the famous game called [Simon](<https://en.wikipedia.org/wiki/Simon_(game)>). _jQuery_ library is used in the process of creation.

 ## Demo